Paul D. Gamez Member

 - Labor and Employment Law

 - Banking Litigation

 - Northern & Southern Districts of Iowa, 2010

 - University of Iowa College of Law, JD, with distinction, 1991

 - University of Iowa, BA, 1988

 - Phi Beta Kappa

-Paul Gamez is a litigation attorney with over 28 years of experience serving as a business advisor and legal counsel.
+Paul Gamez is a litigation attorney with 30 years of experience serving as a business advisor and legal counsel.
 Mr. Gamez has accumulated extensive business and business litigation experience, with a majority of those years being dedicated almost entirely to business and employment litigation.
 Mr. Gamez litigates business and employment cases in federal and state court and also represents clients in arbitrated disputes.
 Most recently, Mr. Gamez has represented clients in securities, contract, intellectual property, trade secret and non-compete disputes.
 Mr. Gamez speaks to both public and private audiences on a wide range of employment and litigation issues.

 CRST Expedited, Inc. v.
 Swift Transportation Co. of Arizona, LLC, No. 17-cv-25 (N.D.
 Iowa 2019)

 - A federal jury returned a $15,500,000 verdict on the business tort and unjust enrichment claims of a company which invested in training and qualifying drivers against a competitor which elected to misappropriate the use of 246 drivers’ labor prior to the expiration of their ten month agreement to refrain from driving for companies which neither paid for their qualification nor a liquidated sum which would satisfy the obligation.